Remember The Battleships Large Group Tour

 The tour route will take you through Honolulu to Pearl Harbor, where you will be able to enjoy a relaxed pace and spend over 4 hours exploring the main attractions.

 Immediately after arriving at Pearl Harbor, the first stop will be the Visitor Center, where dozens of exhibits will allow you to take a step back in time.
 From there, you will be directed to a theatre in which you will watch a documentary that will explain the history and significance of Pearl Harbor and the ships you will see later on in the tour.
-From the Visitor Center, you will be taken via short boat to the Arizona Memorial, where you will have the opportunity to see the names of some of the sailors that lost their lives that day and pay your respects.
+From the Visitor Center, you will be taken via short boat to the Arizona Memorial, where you will have the opportunity to see the names of some of the sailors who lost their lives that day and pay your respects.

 The next stop on the tour is the Battleship Missouri, expertly preserved as a floating museum.
 While the ship’s decks tour is mainly self-guided, you will want to check out the Surrender Deck area.
 The Surrender Deck is called that because that is where the papers that formally ended our war with Japan were signed.
 During the height of the war, nearly 2000 sailors lived and worked aboard the ship.
 As you explore the decks, rooms, and galleys, try to imagine what life must have been like on the open ocean in WWII.